kennethgring/40kBattleSim/README.md

 ## `class UserId`

+User ID type.

-Probably just a String or integer, in which case we would just use those classes directly.
+*Probably just a String or integer, in which case we would just use that type directly.*

 ## `class Pk`

 Primary key type.

-Probably just an integer.
+*Probably just an integer, in which case we would just use the int type directly.*

 ## `class Simulation`